|

 the River Camblam'.2

-at Slaughter Bridge, is proposed in most of the medieval
+at Slaughter Bridge, is proposed in some of the medieval

 romances, but the only archeological evidence of a battle here was for one

-fought in 823 between the Saxons and the Cornish Britons.
+fought in 823 between Saxons and Cornish Britons.
 The

 geographical location, Arthur's birth region, and the name of the river,